King of the Ring (2002): Preliminary matches

-Main event matches

 The sixth match pitted Kurt Angle against Hollywood Hulk Hogan.
 Angle dominated most of the match by using his amateur wrestling style.
 Hogan used his power moves on Angle, but Angle countered with a series of suplexes.
 Angle delivered an Angle Slam for a near-fall.
 Hogan began dominating Angle and took off his wig to reveal Angle's bald head.
 Angle applied an ankle lock on Hogan and forced Hogan to submit to win the match.

 The seventh match was the final round match of the King of the Ring tournament between Brock Lesnar and Rob Van Dam.
 Lesnar dominated Van Dam for most of the match with his power moves.
 Van Dam got control of Lesnar and used a series of kicks and a Rolling Thunder on Lesnar.
 Van Dam flew off the ropes, but Lesnar caught him on his shoulders and delivered an F-5 to win the King of the Ring tournament and earned a WWE Undisputed Championship match at SummerSlam.

+Main event match

 The main event match was for the WWE Undisputed Championship.
 The Undertaker defended the title against Triple H. The match went back and forth until Triple H dominated The Undertaker.
 The Undertaker earned the momentum over Triple H until Triple H tried a Pedigree but The Undertaker countered the move and pushed Triple H into the referee.
 The referee was knocked out, and The Undertaker and Triple H knocked out each other.
 The Rock entered the arena and replaced Paul Heyman for commentary.
 The Undertaker attacked The Rock, causing The Rock to interfere in the match and attack The Undertaker.
 The Rock tried to hit The Undertaker with a chair but The Undertaker ducked and Triple H was hit with the chair.
 The Undertaker executed a Last Ride for a near-fall.
 The Rock executed a Rock Bottom on The Undertaker and Triple H performed a Pedigree on The Undertaker and tried to pin The Undertaker, but the referee was still groggy.
 The Undertaker hit Triple H with a low blow and pinned Triple H with a roll-up to retain the title.
 After the match, The Rock performed the People's Elbow on The Undertaker but Triple H performed a Pedigree on The Rock and The Undertaker performed a chokeslam on Triple H, ending the show.